 Now let’s examine the myth of Pitbulls having lockjaw.
 Do Pitbull dogs have lockjaw?
-The Pitbulls simply do not have the mechanisms to lock their jaws when they bite.
-They don’t have a facial or jaw structure that has this ability.
+Pitbulls simply do not have the mechanisms to lock their jaws when they bite.
+They have neither the facial structure or jaw structure required for this ability.

 According to Lehr Brisbin, there have been plenty of studies done on the skull and jaw structures of the Pitbull.
 And when examined, Brisbin says that their anatomies are no different than what we have seen in all other dog breeds.

 There is absolutely no evidence for the existence of any kind of locking mechanism.– Lehr Brisbin (Researcher)

 In other words, Pitbulls are no different than other dog breeds.
 This idea that Pitbull breeds are known to viciously lock their jaws upon biting and shake ferociously is a myth fabricated by society.
 Even so, there are explainable reasons for this myth.

 And unfortunately, much misinformation such as lockjaw in Pitbulls often lead them to an extended or a permanent stay in animal shelters.
 Of course we’re not saying they’re not completely harmless.
 The proper care and nurturing is just as important for Pitbulls.

 Where Did the Pitbull’s Lockjaw Myth Come From?

 There is always some truth to a myth.
 Or at the very least, some reasoning for rationalizing such an idea or myth.
 According to DogsBite.org, the Pitbull types have had the most fatal attacks on humans within a period of 15 years (2005 to 2019).